-“Already, 10,000 households throughout Colombia are reaping the benefits of biofortified crops—both nutritionally and economically,” says Carolina Gonzalez, Deputy Manager of HarvestPlus LAC.
+“Already, 10,000 households throughout Colombia are reaping the benefits of biofortified crops—both nutritionally and economically,” says Carolina Gonzalez, Deputy Manager of HarvestPlus Latin America and the Caribbean.
 “Through PNIS, we will be able to reach even more families with critical nutrition and provide support as farmers turn towards healthier economically viable crops.”

-The PNIS program was established as part of the peace treaty signed in November 2016 by the Colombian government and leftist Farc rebels.
-The program, which will run in ten departments and reach nearly 5,300 families, will support farmers that have volunteered to stop growing illegal crops, such as coca, and halt their engagement in any related illicit activity.
+The PNIS program was established as part of the peace treaty signed in November 2016 by the Colombian government and leftist FARC rebels.
+The programwill run in ten departments and reach nearly 5,300 families, supporting farmers that have volunteered to stop growing illegal crops such as coca, and halt their engagement in related illicit activity.

-As a part of the program, which began this month and will run for a year, PNIS will provide three crops important to food security (maize, beans, and rice) and six commercial crops (cocoa, sugar cane, guava, avocado, pineapple, and forestry).
-HarvestPlus’ role will be to provide seeds for high iron beans and white zinc maize to boost community nutrition in addition local marketing expertise.
+Beginning this month, PNIS will provide three crops important to food security (maize, beans, and rice) and six commercial crops (cocoa, sugar cane, guava, avocado, pineapple, and forestry).
+HarvestPlus will provide seeds for high iron beans and zinc maize to boost community nutrition in addition local marketing expertise.

-Bodo Raatz, a breeder from the CIAT's bean program commented about the beans to be used in this program.
-“Two biofortified bush bean varieties were released in Colombia in 2016 and more productive climbing bean varieties are planned to be released as well, this will allow us to have even more impact in coming years, improving the livelihood of vulnerable populations.”
+“Two biofortified bush bean varieties were released in Colombia in 2016 and more productive climbing bean varieties are planned to be released as well, this will allow us to have even more impact in coming years, improving the livelihood of vulnerable populations,” says Bodo Raatz, a breeder from the International Center for Tropical Agriculture.
 The World Health Organization estimates that malnutrition contributes to the death of 3.1 million children under five every year and of these losses, one million are the direct result of hidden hunger.

-“Beyond their nutrition value, biofortified crops in this area are widely known to meet farmers’ demands regarding yield, quality and climate tolerance,” says Julio Ramírez, Head of the Seed Department with Corpoica.
+“Beyond their nutrition value, biofortified crops in this area are widely known to meet farmers’ demands regarding yield, quality and climate tolerance,” says Julio Ramírez, Head of the Seed Department at CORPOICA.
 “We hope that our joint work with HarvestPlus will encourage more farmers to volunteer to participate in PNIS.”